Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-Children's Hospital of Pittsburgh of UPMC understands that successful recovery and care after intestinal transplantat extends well beyond the hospital stay.
+UPMC Children’s Hospital of Pittsburgh understands that successful recovery and care after intestinal transplantat extends well beyond the hospital stay.
 Below we've compiled information to help parents and caregivers understand and cope with the medical and emotional needs of your child or teen once they go home after an intestine transplant.

 Learn how adolescents with chronic illness deal with body image issues, develop independence, forge relationships with peers and take responsibility for managing their illness.